SCM

 Cluster Optimized Proximity Scaling

 Multidimensional scaling (MDS) methods that aim at pronouncing the clustered appearance of the configuration (Rusch, Mair & Hornik, 2021, ).
 They achieve this by transforming proximities/distances with explicit power functions and penalizing the fitting criterion with a clusteredness index, the OPTICS Cordillera (Rusch, Hornik & Mair, 2018, ).
-There are two variants: One for finding the configuration directly (COPS-C) with given explicit power transformations and implicit ratio, interval and nonmetric optimal scaling transformations (Borg & Groenen, 2005, ISBN:978-0-387-28981-6), and one for using the augmented fitting criterion to find optimal hyperparameters for the explicit transformations (P-COPS).
+There are two variants: One for finding the configuration directly (COPS-C) for any Minkowski distance with given explicit power transformations and implicit ratio, interval and nonmetric optimal scaling transformations (Borg & Groenen, 2005, ISBN:978-0-387-28981-6), and one for using the augmented fitting criterion to find optimal hyperparameters for the explicit transformations (P-COPS).
 The package contains various functions, wrappers, methods and classes for fitting, plotting and displaying a large number of different MDS models (most of the functionality in smacofx) in the COPS framework.
 The package further contains a function for pattern search optimization, the ``Adaptive Luus-Jaakola Algorithm (Rusch, Mair & Hornik, 2021,) and a functions to calculate the phi-distances for count data or histograms.

-Version: 1.11-1 | Last change: 2024-03-15 18:34:43+01 | Rev.: 500
+Version: 1.14-1 | Last change: 2025-07-07 10:50:13+02 | Rev.: 534

-Download: linux(.tar.gz) | windows(.zip) | Build status: Current | Stable Release: Get cops 1.3-1 from CRAN
+Download: linux(.tar.gz) | windows(.zip) | Build status: Current | Stable Release: Get cops 1.12-1 from CRAN

 R install command: install.packages("cops", repos="http://R-Forge.R-project.org")